KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

             suggestions: autocompleteContext.suggestions,
             locale: keyboardContext.locale,
             suggestionAction: controller.insertAutocompleteSuggestion
         ).opacity(keyboardContext.prefersAutocomplete ?
-1 : 0)  // Still allocate height to make room for callouts
+1 : 0)  // Always allocate height to make room for callouts
     }
 }
 ```

-The ``SystemKeyboard`` will however by default add an autocomplete toolbar above itself unless you explicitly tell it not to.
+The ``SystemKeyboard`` will by default add an autocomplete toolbar unless you tell it not to.